Editor’s Note: This blog post was written by Sheila Miller of Yogapedia who goes into detail about the benefits of yoga and travel.

 Going through our daily lives, it can be difficult to detangle our own patterns and habits from the world around us.
 Doing so is a crucial part of the yogic practice.
 The yogic sages taught that in order to create lasting transformation in our lives, we must extract ourselves from karmic and behavioral patterns, called samskaras.
 If karma is not a concept you find helpful, consider that the patterns of belief and interpersonal interaction in your family are probably much older than you are.

-That first experience of traveling alone gave my 16-year-old self a chance to determine which sufferings I could directly control, and the three-and-a-half weeks I was away convinced me I had the courage to make difficult changes and face adversity alone.
+That first experience of traveling alone gave my 16-year-old self a chance to determine which sufferings I could directly control, and the three-and-a-half weeks I have away convinced me I had the courage to make difficult changes and face adversity alone.
 When I returned, I made two big changes.
 My life has been better ever since.

-Important aspects of yoga: studying yourself in 2021
+Important aspects of yoga: studying yourself

 While that might not sound like yoga at first, one of the most critical aspects of yoga practice is studying yourself.
 Our physical prowess amounts to mere tricks if it doesn’t relieve our suffering and change our behavior when we are in challenging situations.

 Removed from our usual surroundings, we can see ourselves more clearly.
 The process of using our powers of reason, analysis, and observation to learn about ourselves connects to every other part of the yoga practice.
 In the remainder of this article, I’ll offer three ways travel can further inspire your yoga practice.
-Yoga and travel is easy when done right.
+Yoga and travel are easy when done right.

 In addition to being free from many of our usual time constraints, we are less subject to the patterns and habits that govern us when we are outside of our usual environment.
 Before your next trip, you might choose a habit or activity that would bring you joy and plant the seeds of that life each day during your journey.